AndrewsOR/MugMatch/README.md

-# mug-match
+# MugMatch
-MugMatch: Python interface to SmugMug API v2 for deduplication and other tasks
+Python library for SmugMug API v2 for deduplication and other tasks